CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/task-1.md

 1. Now, you will be redirected to the dashboard to the VM-Series.

-1. The dashboard provides the detailed visual summary of the device status.
+1. The dashboard provides a detailed visual summary of the device status.

      ![](../images/image05.png)